RicardoFrankBarrera/Portfolio/docs/index.md

 ## Welcome!

 I'm Ricardo Frank Barrera, a Program Manager and Data Scientist and this is my GitHub Page.
 I have experience managing teams large (20+) and small (me) but I'll be focusing this page on my Data Science projects.
-Though this page highlights what I've done professionally, I hope it educates others on how impactful, broadly applicable, and approachable Data Science is to most businesses.
+Though this page is meant to highlight some of what I've done professionally, I hope it educates others on how impactful, broadly applicable, and approachable Data Science is to most businesses.

 In here and in my GitHub repository, you'll find: